es-ude/ElasticNodeMiddleware/README.md

 The outsourcing in internal interfaces are only for testing purposes.
 The elastic node middleware lib contains the following functions:

-- for initialsing the elastic node middleware\
+- for initialsing the elastic node middleware:\
 → elasticnode_initialise
-- for turning the FPGA on\
+- for turning the FPGA on:\
---> elasticnode_fpgaPowerOn
+→ elasticnode_fpgaPowerOn
-- for turning the FPGA off\
+- for turning the FPGA off:\
---> elasticnode_fpgaPowerOff
+→ elasticnode_fpgaPowerOff
-- to read and write one Byte or a data stream from the FPGA:
+- to read and write one Byte or a data stream from the FPGA:\
---> elasticnode_writeOneByteBlockingFromFpga
+→ elasticnode_writeOneByteBlockingFromFpga\
---> elasticnode_writeDataBlockingFromFpga
+→ elasticnode_writeDataBlockingFromFpga\
---> elasticnode_readOneByteBlockingFromFpga
+→ elasticnode_readOneByteBlockingFromFpga\
---> elasticnode_readDataBlockingFromFpga
+→ elasticnode_readDataBlockingFromFpga
-- to reset the FPGA:
+- to reset the FPGA:\
---> elasticnode_fpgaSoftReset
+→ elasticnode_fpgaSoftReset\
---> elasticnode_fpgaHardReset
+→ elasticnode_fpgaHardReset

 (difference soft and hard reset -> explain)